When do you expect to make offers of admission from the waiting list? How many people do you expect to admit?

 The number and timing of admission offers to waitlist candidates is unpredictable from year to year.
 It depends on what choices applicants currently admitted to Duke (and to other schools) make, and when they make them.

-Applicants who have been admitted to Duke's JD program have until May 4, 2020 to make their tuition deposit and confirm their intent to enroll at Duke.
-By mid-May, we will have a sense of how the class is shaping up.
+Applicants who have been admitted to Duke's JD program have until April 23, 2021 to make their tuition deposit and confirm their intent to enroll at Duke.
+By early May, we expect to have a better sense of how the class is shaping up.
 At that time, it's possible that we may be able to offer admission to some of the people on our waiting list.
 (Check this page for updates.)
 Whether or not we are able to admit people at that point, we will maintain an active waiting list throughout the rest of the summer, since we know that some of the people who have committed to attend may change their plans.
 If this happens in sufficient numbers, we would be able to admit additional waitlist candidates, a few at a time, at unpredictable points through the summer.
 Although we would hope not to make last-minute offers of admission, it does happen in some years that there are late withdrawals from the class (or even orientation no-shows), and we are able to admit people who we know are still interested and able to attend.
-Our orientation begins on August 18 , and 1Ls begin their first class (LARW) on August 19
+Our orientation begins on August 17, and classes begin on August 23.

 How many people are on the waiting list?